bytebase/bytebase.com/content/blog/top-mysql-gui-client-2023.md

 ## The Starlet: TablePlus

-Starting in 2017, TablePlus is the newbie on the list, and its modern and simple UI reflects it.
+Starting in 2017, [TablePlus](https://tableplus.com/) is the newbie on the list, and its modern and simple UI reflects it.
 It supports most relational databases and some NoSQL ones.
 When they just started, they only supported macOS, but it is now available on Windows, Linux, and iOS (!).
 It is not open-source, but the roadmap is open and anyone can open an issue on their GitHub Issue Tracker.
 TablePlus has two plans: a free tier (has no limit on trial time) and a paid subscription model (license) with extended features.

 ![tableplus](/content/blog/top-mysql-gui-client-2023/tableplus.webp)

-Tabs for different tables

-It's worth mentioning that DBngin, a tool to spin up a local database server (currently supports PostgreSQL, MySQL, and Redis) on your Mac, belongs to TablePlus and is open-source.
+It's worth mentioning that DBngin, a tool to [spin up a local database server](/blog/free-tools-to-start-local-database-on-mac/) (currently supports PostgreSQL, MySQL, and Redis) on your Mac, belongs to TablePlus and is open-source.
 You can connect it to TablePlus, meaning you can manage your local databases visually all in one go.

 ## Final Thoughts